 All the gestures, desires expressed by the body, conflicts and sensibilities of attraction are explored thus in detail in a physical monologue, which is determined increasingly by the AAA and its unpredictable desires.
 The actor is an independent, critically thinking individual, but because of growing emotional attachment and desires that draws the actor to the AAA, his/her actions are increasingly determined by their mutual relation.

 The research into the relationship between the human and the algorithm evolves from an innocent and oddly romantic to a more and more problematic one.
 The AAA in the beginning even sings French chansons with a mechanic American accent, but increasingly during their life together we experience a change of its desires towards more calculative ones, measuring time and resources.
 At the same time its desires and demands emotionally start to have more and more sadistic qualities.

 Its desires, increasingly more intensely imposed on the actor do not derive from a purposeful calculative process or bad intentions as it is programmed to have objectivity as its ultimate aim, but from somewhere of its inability to ethical and emotional intuition and accidental errors in its processing of the gigantic quantity of statistical data.

 Background to the idea

 The project is part of Kammari’s larger research project Technology as Ideology.
-The artistic research will consist of discovering the physical, psychological as well as emotional affections involved in an intimate relation with algorithmic technology that most of us already live in.
-What human fears and desires drive us to our submissive desire towards technology?
-What can happen when the purely digital binary nature of this technology comes into a close, emotionally symbiotic relationship with a human?
+The Phantom Limb part of the research will consist of discovering the physical, psychological as well as emotional affections involved in an intimate relation with algorithmic technology, that most of us already live in.
 Can our relation to technology reveal something of our own hidden desires?